Kidney Disease in Pets and Enteric Dialysis

-Enteric dialysis is an emerging therapy prescribed for pets, usually dogs and cats, suffering from chronic kidney disease (CKD).
+Chronic kidney disease in pets, usually dogs and cats, can be treated with a novel therapy called enteric dialysis to improve their quality of life and life span.
 It works by using the digestive system to filter waste-products, helping to reduce the workload performed by the kidneys.

-CKD typically shows up in older pets as their organs and systems age.
+Chronic kidney disease (CKD) typically shows up in older pets as their organs and systems age.
 The kidneys become increasingly unable to filter the blood properly, allowing a buildup of unwanted waste products such as toxins, fluids and electrolytes.
 While currently there is no cure for CKD, there are therapies that can significantly increase an animal’s lifespan and quality of life.
-Renal dialysis is effective; however, it is prohibitively expensive and time-consuming as a long-term course of treatment.
+Renal dialysis is effective against CKD; however, it is prohibitively expensive and time-consuming as a long-term course of treatment.

-The usual recommendation for CKD is to focus on disease management therapies, such as enteric dialysis.
+The usual recommendation is to focus on disease management therapies, such as enteric dialysis.
 Other options include therapeutic diets, dietary restrictions, fluid intake monitoring, medications including hormone replacements and nutritional supplements.

 The good news for pet owners is enteric dialysis is non-invasive and relatively easy to administer.
 The treatment consists of adding dietary supplements to your pet’s food.
-As with all CKD therapies, enteric dialysis works best if diagnosed in the early stages and regularly monitored by a veterinarian.
+As with any therapy for chronic kidney disease in pets, enteric dialysis works best if diagnosed in the early stages and regularly monitored by a veterinarian.

 Enteric dialysis therapy uses dietary supplements to bind or transform certain molecules so they no longer pass through the gut lining.
 Waste products remain trapped in the gut until they are excreted from the bowels along with the feces.
 This reduces the level of waste products in the bloodstream, which in turn reduces the amount of filtering handled by the kidneys.